Yisus7u7/dl-music-qt/README.md

 ./install.sh
 ```

-install.sh you will install the application on termux x11. install.sh will install the app on termux x11.
+install.sh you will install the application on termux x11.

 Improvements will be added in the future, if you want to contribute I thank you very much.